 The primary whitening ingredient that Smile Avenue uses is sodium carbonate peroxide.
 This is similar to hydrogen peroxide in how it works but is much gentler on your teeth and is proven to have an instant whitening effect.

 When we reviewed Smile Avenue, overall, we were very impressed with the results and the feel of the brand – they are open and clear about what they do and how it works.

 Smile Avenue's whitening kit comes with the same kind of USB mouth tray that you get with the premium Billion Dollar Smile kit, yet it costs the same as their cheaper kit.
 Plus, it contains enough gel for 10-14 days of whitening, not just 6.

-We have an exclusive discount code for Smile Avenue on Amazon: enter SMILEA10 for 10% off your kit!
+We have an exclusive discount code for Smile Avenue on their website: enter DENTA10 for 10% off your kit!